 The approval of partnerships and the development of programmes specific to a partnership is a two-tiered system.
 There are also additional areas to be considered during the Stage A and B programme approval process.
 Information on all these stages can be found here.

 Stage A is the initial approval stage for partnership programmes and is designed to enable an initial evaluation of a credit or award-bearing Collaborative Provision proposal.
 It is undertaken at both an Academic School-level via PARC prior to detailed discussions taking place with the proposed partner.
-Stage A focusses on the compatibility of the proposed partner with City, an initial outline of the proposal and any associated risks.
+Stage A focuses on the compatibility of the proposed partner with City, an initial outline of the proposal and any associated risks.

 Once School PARC conditions are met, Collaborative Provision proposals are forwarded to the Assistant Registrar (Partnerships and Academic Development) in Student and Academic Services for review by the University Strategic Partnerships Approval & Review Committee - USPARC).